This Asian Noodle Salad is sure to be a hit. Everyone loves it and the mix of textures and colors makes it so pretty.

 How to Make Asian Noodle Salad

-Clean and cut up veggies.
+- Clean and cut up veggies.
 This can be done the night before or the morning of.
-Just store all your cut up veggies in an air tight container in the refrigerator to keep them fresh and prevent them from drying out.
+Just store all the cut up veggies in an air tight container in the refrigerator to keep them fresh and prevent them from drying out.

 There is a bit of chopping involved with this recipe but it is worth the effort and it can easily be done ahead of time, even the night before.
 This recipe makes a TON so be sure and have a lot of mouths to feed.
 If you want to add some protein to this salad, some shredded chicken works great.

 Can I Make this Salad Ahead of Time?

 - This is the perfect make ahead salad.
 Cut and prep all your veggies and kept them stored in the fridge.

 - Make your dressing ahead of time and keep refrigerated.

 - All you have to do right before serving is combine all the ingredients in a large bowl, remember, it makes a lot so grab a big bowl.
 Then just add your dressing and toss to coat.